 A variable is a short name, such as x, that can be evaluated.
 The value of a variable can depend on the current image, the current pixel, or the current channel for which an expression is being evaluated.
 For example, the variable x always evaluates to the horizontal coordinate of the current pixel, and the variable y always evaluates to the vertical coordinate.
-The variables for the current pixel's channel values are r (red), g (green), g (green), g (green), g (green), g (alpha).
+The variables for the current pixel's channel values are r (red), g (green), b (blue), and optionally a (alpha).